top of page

 AJAPA JAPA

 "Antar" means internal, "Mouna" means silence.
 Antar mouna is a technique for achieving pratyahara (withdrawal of the mind from sense objects), the fifth stage of raja yoga and in its most complete form can lead to dharana and dhyana.
 Antar mouna is also a fundamental part of the Buddhist practice known as Vipassana revised and used differently.
-It is the art of observing by developing the state of non-attachment.
-The practice of Antar Mouna is divided into six phases: For most people, the first three phases offer a lot to work with and in order to gain the full benefits, considerable time should be spent practicing and perfecting them before attempting to move into the more advanced stages.
-Antar mouna is a powerful psychiatric tool with which we learn to understand and make friends with the mind, its tendencies and reactions that arise due to thoughts.
-Antar mouna is specifically designed to eradicate mental noise and induce a state of peace, tranquility, concentration and calm in the mind.
+It is the Art of observing while developing the state of non-attachment.
+The practice of Antar mouna is divided into six stages: for most people, the first three stages offer a lot to work with and in order to gain the full benefits, considerable time should be spent practicing and perfecting them before attempting to move into the more advanced stages.
+Antar mouna is a powerful psychiatric tool with which we learn to understand and befriend the mind, its tendencies and reactions that arise due to thoughts.
+Antar mouna is specifically designed to eradicate mental noise and induce a state of peace, tranquility, concentration and calmness in the mind.
+This refined practice provides a basis for eliminating all mental “junk” – it is a form of mental Shankhaprakshalana (Purification).

 FROM THE AWAKENING OF THE CHAKRA